Lake Como Gardens & Villas

 This holiday includes an active sightseeing programme with unchallenging walks, either city tours or strolls on relatively easy terrain in the surrounding countryside.
 If in a mountainous area, the walks will be amongst the hills rather than up and down them.
 Local guides, winery visits, traditional villages and time to pause and watch the locals going about their lives are likely to feature.

-Lake Como is the most romantic Italian pre-Alpine lake, where steep, tree-clad hills contrast perfectly with the expansive blue waters.
 The gorgeous Mediterranean climate continually attracts the rich and famous, who have sought out this exotic spot since the days of William Wordsworth.
+You might just spot a few stars unwinding in their lakeside villas.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.